zippy1981/dbavstalk/Readme.md

 # DBA VSG Talk

-Hello from DBA Virtual USer group.
+Hello from DBA Virtual User group.

 We are writng awesome software